-Graduate Research Associate (GRA) and Graduate Administrative Associate (GAA) positions are available to students in limited numbers.
+Graduate Research Associate (GRA) positions are available to students in limited numbers.
 GRAs assist faculty members in their research or work on other departmental projects.
-GAAs typically assist the department in an administrative function.
-When GRA or GAA positions become available, they are announced by the department with a call for applications.
-Reappointment as a GRA or GAA is contingent upon satisfactory performance of responsibilities assigned by the supervisor.
+When GRA positions become available, they are announced by the department with a call for applications.

+Reappointment as a GRA is contingent upon satisfactory performance of responsibilities assigned by the supervisor.
 All GAs are provided with a desk in an office, either in the main department offices (286 University Hall) or in the auxiliary GA offices (30 Dulles Hall and 37 University Hall).